(excluding fall/spring shipping items)

 In mid to late October, this tree’s foliage comes alive in a fiery explosion of orange, maroon and blushing yellow—and it’s officially time to harvest your Pink Lady apples!
 This works out perfectly for all your fall and winter holiday baking, as Pink Lady apples taste best when stored for a few weeks, and have an even longer shelf life when refrigerated.

 The Pink Lady Apple is a cross between a Golden Delicious and a Lady Williams.
 Consequently, Pink Lady’s fruit flaunts an attractive crimson blush over a base of pale greenish yellow.
-These are gorgeously pretty in a bowl on your kitchen counter.
+These are stunning in a bowl on your kitchen counter.

 Pink Lady’s flesh is creamy light yellow, dense and juicy.
 Fruit size runs medium to large with a subtle aroma of sweet pear, melon and cider.
 Some apple lovers swear that Pink Ladies taste like a hint of honeydew with a splash of orange.